hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/04_quasi_alignment_salmon.md

 	* `-i`: specify the location of the index directory; for us it is `/n/groups/hbctraining/rna-seq_2019_02/reference_data/salmon.ensembl38.idx.09-06-2019`
 	* `-l A`: Format string describing the library. `A` will automatically infer the most likely library type (more info available [here](http://salmon.readthedocs.io/en/latest/salmon.html#what-s-this-libtype))
 	* `-r`: sample file
+	* `-o`: output quantification file name
 	* `--useVBOpt`: use variational Bayesian EM algorithm rather than the ‘standard EM’ to optimize abundance estimates (more accurate)
-	* `-o`: output quantification file name
-	* `--seqBias` will enable it to learn and correct for sequence-specific biases in the input data.
+	* `--seqBias` will enable it to learn and correct for sequence-specific biases in the input data
+	* `--validateMappings`: developed for finding and scoring the potential mapping loci of a read by performing base-by-base alignment of the reads to the potential loci, scoring the loci, and removing loci falling below a threshold score.
+This option improves the sensitivity and specificity of the mapping.

 	To run the quantification step on a single sample we have the command provided below.
 Let's try running it on our subset sample for `Mov10_oe_1.subset.fq`: